Assess, plan, and optimize solutions that improve your organization’s digital employee experience strategy

 Digital experience management makes transformation possible in a few different ways.

-First, end-user experience monitoring and proactive IT support work together to improve digital employee experience.
+First, end-user experience monitoring and proactive IT support work together to improve the digital employee experience.
 And the happier and more productive employees are, the fewer support tickets need to be filed; the less time IT teams spend on investigating and troubleshooting issues; and the more resources and personnel are freed up to focus on other projects.

 Second, DEM provides more opportunities for asset rationalization, which allows IT to inventory and optimize used resources as well as eliminate costly and unnecessary hardware/software that can be a burden to maintain.